How Much Does It Cost to Put in a Subfloor in 2025?

 Labor

-Contractors charge between $25 and $30 per hour to remove and replace subflooring.
-To start, the contractor removes the flooring, cuts the old subfloor into pieces, and then hauls the material to a waste facility.
+Flooring pros charge $25 to $30 per hour for subfloor removal and replacement.
+They’ll pull up the old floor, cut the subfloor into manageable pieces, haul the debris away, and then install the new panels.
 After removing the old subflooring, your contractor will install the new materials.
 Most homeowners opt to use the same company to install the new finished floor surface.

 A small, simple job can take as little as four hours, while a larger project—like fully replacing the subflooring in a finished basement—can take up to 24 hours over four to five days.
 The time required to repair, replace, or install new subflooring varies by several factors, including: